 Benefits and Desired Qualifications

-- Advance care planning and community resources.
+- Advance care planning.

 Who can be a Community Health Mentor?

-- Those who have a primary care physician (PCP).
+- Must have a primary care provider.